ycd/dstp/README.md

-	-o, --out    <string>  The type of the output, either json or plaintext    [Default: plaintext] -p           <int>     Number of ping packets                              [Default: 3] -t           <int>     Give up on ping after this many seconds             [Default: 2s per ping packet] -h, --help             Show this message and exit.
+	-o, --out    <string>  The type of the output, either json or plaintext    [Default: plaintext] -p           <int>     Number of ping packets                              [Default: 3] -t           <int>     Give up on ping after this many seconds             [Default: 2s per ping packet] -p           <string>  Port for testing TLS and HTTPS connectivity         [Default: 443] -h, --help             Show this message and exit.
 ```